oliver006/rethinkdb_exporter/README.md

 ### v2.3+ Auth

 In v2.3 RethinkDB [moved](https://www.compose.com/articles/using-rethinkdb-2-3s-user-authentication/) to a username/password authentication system.
-For compatibility with this use the `--db.user` and `--db.pass` options.
+For compatibility with this use the `--db_user` and `--db_pass` options.

 It would be good to use a dedicated read-only user for this but the RethinkDB [docs](https://rethinkdb.com/docs/system-stats/) say "the jobs table can only be accessed by the admin user account".
 Thus you'll have to use `--db.user=admin`.